Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ Raw bytes of [HID](https://web.dev/hid/), remapped to -1…1.
             - ⋯ Mobile device [sensor readings](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs) (a Chrome-only API).
 Or [through ](https://developer.mozilla.org/en-US/docs/Web/API/DeviceMotionEvent)[events](https://developer.mozilla.org/en-US/docs/Web/API/DeviceOrientationEvent)?
 Why are there two APIs?
             - ❌ Time, as sines of exponentially decreasing frequency, with 100FPS as the most-frequent-wave-period.
-                - ✓ Replace this separate time sensor with a `Transform` that annotates each cell with start & end (prev end == next start) timings in the `user` part of the name, so that learning doesn't *have* to do BPTT per-step (non-scalable beyond about a minute) but across time resolutions.
+                - ✓ Replace this separate time sensor with a `Transform` that annotates each cell with start & end (prev end == next start) timings in the `user` part of the name, so that learning doesn't *have* to do BPTT per-step (which is non-scalable beyond about a minute) but across time resolutions.
             - ❌ System resources, if exposed: `m=performance.memory, m.usedJSHeapSize / m.totalJSHeapSize`.
 (Doesn't report a good number.
 Nor would have been useful even with a good estimate of RAM usage, because if JS over-allocates, it's usually already too late to do anything from JS.)
             - ⋯ Read from another channel: insert a hidden handler to that channel, and read-through.
             - ✓ Read from file.
-                - ⋯ Research [dataset distillation](https://arxiv.org/abs/2109.12534): optimize the training of models on 'summary' data points and subsequent evaluation on data points after that.
-(ML-based compression: the more you live, the more you know and the faster you learn.)
-(For mesa-optimizer-learning, could simply give learned experience first, then target experience.
-No need to wait for gradient updates to learn at inference time.
-And if learned actions improve prediction, then they are predicted too, and it's all a feedback loop.
-Tho for accuracy, might want to only compress beginnings of single episodes, not all data.)
+                - ⋯ Research [dataset distillation](https://arxiv.org/abs/2109.12534) for compression of the very-abundant experience: optimize the training of models on 'summary' data points and subsequent evaluation on data points after that.
+(Though, for mesa-optimizer-learning, could simply give learned experience first via the `summary(prev_summary, data) → summary` net for downsampling, then give target experience to the `do(summary) → next_data` net — or even do nothing and just have infinite-window-size attention with forgetting ([as suggested here](https://arxiv.org/abs/2102.11174)).
+Don't wait for gradient updates, learn at inference time.)
-                    - TODO: ...Do we really want this that much...
-                    - TODO: With Transformer RNNs, can we make the 'summary' a neural network from the previous summary and many data points to the next summary, and make the main model train from summaries where possible?
                 - ⋯ Research continuous model distillation (basically [Iterated Amplification](https://www.lesswrong.com/posts/vhfATmAoJcN8RqGg6/a-guide-to-iterated-amplification-and-debate)), because restarting sucks: [shallow-ing](https://arxiv.org/abs/2106.03186) to achieve infinite depth: making models not just out of dense layers `f(f(x))` but something like `f(g(x, non_trainable=true))`, where `g(x)` predicts the result (so it always tries to approximate "but what if we had 1 more layer"). `g` can be smaller than `f` and thus also distilled into a smaller net, which is distilled too, until there's only 1 layer for the whole network, or maybe ½ or less layers via matrix factorization: `x@A → x@a@b`.
 (Seems too simple to not have been tried.
 [This](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_676.pdf) also does not let teachers diverge too far from students, though without `+` and on weights rather than on outputs.
 No match was found.) (…Or just do [BYOL](https://arxiv.org/abs/2006.07733) with different online/target histories, possibly randomly dropping observations, or dropping them based on their hashes: `x@W < 0`.)
             - ⋯ In extension, read from tabs.
             - ✓ Read from Internet, with WebRTC, ❌ RabbitMQ preferable.
                 - ❌ Each data packet references its meta-data (names and such) by ID; when meta-data changes, it's re-sent until the other side acknowledges it.
 (Just send everything and rely on compression.)
                 - ⋯ Support de/compression, able to hold the previous-packet's data if needed.
+                - ⋯ Username: the MD5 hash of the offer, added to each cell's label before anything.
                 - ⋯ Discourage disengagements: on user disconnect, hold its last cell (now `0` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
 Dying is bad.
                 - ✓ Benchmark throughput, over localhost.
                 - ✓ [`BroadcastChannel`](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel/postMessage) for convenience.
+                - ⋯ Test stability: a remote sender that fails periodically, and a remote handler that fails periodically: the system has to re-establish connection automatically.
             - ⋯ Search: in a distributed database (sync with search-server URL/s if given, updating a few fitting entries on demand), lookup the nearest-neighbor of values' feedback (the label) (must not be linked elsewhere), and connect via read-from-Internet.
             - ⋯ In-extension [tabs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/Tab): `.active, .audible, .mutedInfo.muted, .pinned, .status==='complete'`, `.index` (out of 32); `+new Date() - .lastAccessed` as time; [visible area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/captureTab) as an image; and with an option checked and the `"tabs"` permission: maybe favicon from `.favIconUrl`, maybe reading out `.title` characters, maybe reading out `.url`.
 (Though, if we have bandwidth for that, then we might as well expose some proper programming language and/or rewriting system for direct use.)
         - ⋯ `.Transform`: